Vicksburg campaign: Chickasaw Bayou (December 26–29, 1862)

 Sherman disembarked with three divisions at Johnson's Plantation on the Yazoo River to approach the Vicksburg defenses from the northeast.
 On December 27, the Federals pushed their lines forward through the swamps toward the Walnut Hills, which were strongly defended.
 On December 28, several futile attempts were made to get around these defenses.
 On December 29, Sherman ordered a frontal assault, which was repulsed with heavy casualties, and then withdrew.

 During this period, the overland half of Grant's offensive was failing.
-His lines of communication were disrupted by raids by Van Dorn and Brig.
-Gen. Nathan Bedford Forrest, who destroyed his large supply depot at Holly Springs.
+His lines of communication were disrupted by raids by Van Dorn, who destroyed his large supply depot at Holly Springs, and by Brig.
+Gen. Nathan Bedford Forrest.
 Unable to subsist his army without these supplies, Grant abandoned his overland advance.

 In early January, McClernand arrived at Memphis with the corps he had recruited (the XIII Corps under Brig.
 Gen. George W. Morgan) and commenced his operation down the Mississippi.
 On January 4, he ordered Sherman to attach his XV Corps to the expedition, calling his combined 32,000-man force the Army of the Mississippi.
 This was a direct provocation against Grant, but Sherman acceded to the senior officer.
 Sherman suggested beginning with a combined land and naval movement against Fort Hindman, on the Arkansas River at Arkansas Post, 50 miles up the Arkansas from its confluence with the Mississippi, a base from which Confederate gunboats were attacking Union shipping on the river.
 The expedition started without notifying Grant.